 Third Parties & Cookies

 1. At chicagoliposuction.com, we leverage cookie based technology to group users into re-marketing audiences who have expressed an interest in our procedures by accessing key pages throughout our website.
 We do not collect any personally identifying information with this cookie.
-Audience members may be shown Chicago Liposuction Specialty Clinic (chicagoliposuction.com) text and/or image ads on any 3rd party Internet sites for a limited period of time.
+Audience members may be shown Chicago Liposuction by Lift Body Center (chicagoliposuction.com) text and/or image ads on any 3rd party Internet sites for a limited period of time.
 Visitors may opt out of re-marketing by visiting AdRolls Ads Settings.

 2. Our website uses third party advertising and analytics cookies, which are placed by or on behalf of independent advertisers who are advertising on our site.
 These cookies may be placed within the advertisement and elsewhere on our site.
 They are anonymous – they cannot identify individuals.
 They are used for statistical analysis by allowing the advertiser to count how many people have seen their advertisement or have seen it more than once.
 They might also allow the advertiser to tailor advertising to you when you visit other websites.